a8356555/-/README.md

 5. model hyperparameter for training

 ## <a name="todo1">TODO
-1. use multi-thread to speed up dataloader
+1. Use multi-thread to speed up dataloader.

-2. Further improve model performance (test accuracy 90% now)
+2. Further improve model performance. (test accuracy 90% now)

-3. Try to replace more layers with custom ones
+3. Try to replace more layers with custom ones.

-4. Try to gather more input data (gather real data or use GAN to generate training images)
+4. Try to gather more input data. (gather real data or use GAN to generate training images)

-5. Try to implement noisy label related skills from papers
+5. Try to implement noisy label related skills from papers.